elastic/connectors/README.rst

 That information is provided by Kibana and follows the `BYOC <https://github.com/elastic/connectors-ruby/blob/main/docs/CONNECTOR_PROTOCOL.md>`_ protocol.
-That protocol defines a few structures in a couple of dedicated Elasticsearch indices, that are used by Kibana to drive sync job, and by the connectors to report on that work.
+That protocol defines a few structures in a couple of dedicated Elasticsearch indices, that are used by Kibana to drive sync jobs, and by the connectors to report on that work.

 When a user asks for a sync of a specific source, the service instanciates